gustavoprimolan/google-cloud-architecture/01 - GCP Fundamentals - Core Infrastructure/README.md

 * The component of a virtualized data center match the parts of a physical data center

 * About 10 years ago, Google realized that its business couldn't move fast enough within the confines of the virtualization model.
 Google switch to container.

+<h2>Every company is a data company</h2>

+* Google Cloud provides a wide variety of services for managing and getting value from data and doing that at scale.

+<h2>Quiz</h2>

+*  Cloud computing resources are available on-demand and self-service.
+(An exception: cloud computing providers typically set some limits on the amount of resources a customer can consume by default, to help customers avoid accidental runaway resource usage and charges.
+These limits can be raised by the cloud provider.)

+* The cloud provider has a pool of resources and lets you use more or less on demand.

+<h2>GCP Computing Architectures</h2>